klevi43/GMBackend/README.md

 ```
 <a name="Get-Workout-By-Id"></a>
 ### 4. Get a Workout By Id
-Shows a single workout.
+Retrieves the workout based on the Id provided.
 You can see all your created exercises and sets here as well.
 ```
 URL: http://localhost:8080/workouts/workout?workoutId=[workout-id]
 REQUEST TYPE: GET